jamesawo/angular-serverless-function/README.md

-# ☁️⚡ Building a Serverless Angular Blog Using Netlify Functions
+# ☁️⚡ Angular Serverless Function (Netlify Functions) & Mongodb

 This project is a simple blog website built using Angular (for the frontend) and connecting to Netlify Functions and storing data using MongoDB.